vitaly-t/pg-promise/README.md

 ---

-Version 2.5.0 added support for [Transaction Mode](https://github.com/vitaly-t/pg-promise/blob/master/API/txMode.md), which can extend `BEGIN` in your transaction with a complete set of configuration parameters.
+Version 2.5.0 added support for [Transaction Mode], which can extend `BEGIN` in your transaction with a complete set of configuration parameters.

 ```js
 var TransactionMode = pgp.txMode.TransactionMode;